-Talent, resilience, hybrid work, ethical AI, trust, empathy, collaboration and cybersecurity were the central themes discussed throughout the day Monday at MIT’s annual CIO Symposium.
+Talent, resilience, hybrid work, ethical AI, trust, empathy, collaboration and cybersecurity were the central themes discussed throughout the day Monday at the annual MIT Sloan CIO Symposium.

 The changing role of the CIO to that of a business leader was one of the trends IT leader panelists and MIT researchers agreed is forthcoming.

 SEE: Home video setup: What you need to look and sound professional (TechRepublic Premium)